tudorscanner/slate/source/includes/_referrals.md

 # Referrals

-The [Referrals-api Service](https://github.skyscannertools.net/partnerinsights/referrals-api) is used to provide partner redirects to Skyscanner site based to provided request parameters.
+The Referrals-api service is used to provide partner redirects to Skyscanner site based to provided request parameters.

 *API endpoint*